ergiosko/rootine/README.md

 - Help maintain a positive environment

 Guidelines for contributing to the project, including how to submit bug reports, feature requests, and pull requests.
-Link to a [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for more detailed information.
+Read [CONTRIBUTING.md](.github/CONTRIBUTING.md) file for more detailed information.

 ## Tests